 While there is space industry activity across Canada, much of it is concentrated in Ontario and Quebec.
 This is evident when observing how employment and revenues are distributed across the country.

-In 2021, 36% of the full-time jobs in the industry were in Ontario and 39% were in Quebec.
-The Prairie provinces employed 11% of the total full-time workforce, British Columbia 7%, and Atlantic provinces also 7%.
+In 2023, 39% of the full‑time jobs in the industry were in Ontario and 36% were in Quebec.
+The Prairie provinces employed 14% of the total full‑time workforce, British Columbia and the North 6%, and the Atlantic provinces 5%.

-In the same year, 81% of the revenue was generated in Ontario and Quebec with 55% generated in Ontario and 26% in Quebec.
-8% of the revenue came from the Prairie provinces, 7% from the Atlantic provinces, and 4% from British Columbia.
+In the same year, 80% of the revenue was generated in Ontario and Quebec with 54% generated in Ontario and 26% in Quebec.
+Revenues from the Prairie provinces accounted for 11%, the Atlantic provinces 5%, and British Columbia and the North 4% of the total space industry revenue in 2023.

 Employment in the Canadian Space Industry